New treatment options for glomerulosclerosis

 To understand proximal tubular cell regeneration

-We aim to identify the yet unknown molecular processes underlying this phenotypic switch, which is a prerequisite for developing specific therapies for prevention and recovery of AKI/CKD.
+We aim to identify the yet unknown molecular processes regulating tubule repair.
+A better understanding of the molecular processes is a prerequisite for the develomentof specific therapies for prevention and recovery of AKI/CKD.

 – VIDI grant ZonMw

 – VENI grant ZonMw

 – Radboudumc Hypatia grant